fecgov/fecfile-web-api/locust-testing/README.md

   - Determines the proportion of transactions that will be created as single transactions (having no children) vs. triple transactions (with child and grandchild transactions)

-## Setup - Local Testing

-2. Run the command `docker-compose --profile locust up` to spin up the testing environment

-## Setup - Remote Testing
+## Setup - Additional steps for remote testing

 1. Set an additional environment variable:
 - `OIDC_SESSION_ID`